 While you can certainly expect accidents as your child becomes accustomed to a regular cup, there are some ways you can minimize the mess.

 - Limit cup use to the kitchen: Your kitchen has solid floors for a reason — because that’s where messes happen.
 Don’t allow your child to bring their cup out of the kitchen or dining area, where you can clean accidents much more easily than if they spill on your carpet or couch.

-- Fill the cup with water: During the learning period when spills are expected, it’s way easier to wipe up a puddle of water than mop up a sticky juice spill.
+- Fill the cup with water: During the learning period, when you expect spills, it’s way easier to wipe up a puddle of water than mop up a sticky juice spill.

 - Use a splash mat: A splash mat goes on the floor underneath your child’s high chair to catch messes and protect your floor.
 Invest in a large, waterproof, machine washable splash mat to help reduce your need to mop after every meal.

-How Can I Transition My Child to a Regular Cup?
+How to Transition Your Child to a Regular Cup

 When you’re ready to transition your child from a sippy cup to a regular cup, you can try the following:

 Use a rimless cup as a transitional tool if you want to wean your child off of the traditional spouted cup but don’t have the nerves to deal with the imminent spills.
 It will help them get the hang of the tipping motion as well as their mouth’s placement and form on the rim.

 2. Only Put a Small Amount of Liquid in Their Cup.